Deeplite/neutrino/docs/profiler.rst

 Compare
 ^^^^^^^
-A popular use case is to compare two different models (for example, a teacher and a student model) and see how they relatively perform in terms of different metrics. ``Profiler`` has the method ``compare`` to do just that.
+A popular use case is to compare two different models (for example, a teacher and a student model) and see their relative performance in terms of different metrics. ``Profiler`` has the method ``compare`` to do just that.
 It needs another profiler and accepts an additional \*\*kwargs.
 Internally it will call ``compute_network_status`` on both profiler and uses a display function to provide the comparison report.

-Please look at some existing examples here (#TODO) showing how to regiter profiling functions and use them to compute network status.
+Please look at some existing `examples here <https://github.com/Deeplite/deeplite-profiler/tree/master/examples>`_ showing how to register profiling functions and use them to compute network status.